Wipers (band): Foundation, early years

 Sage founded Wipers in Portland in 1977 along with drummer Henry and bassist Koupal, originally just as a recording project.
 The plan was to record 15 albums in 10 years without touring or promotion.
 Sage thought that the mystique built from the lack of playing traditional rock 'n' roll would make people listen to their recordings much deeper with only their imagination to go by.
 He thought it would be easy to avoid press, shows, pictures and interviews.
 He looked at music as art rather than entertainment; he thought music was personal to the listener rather than a commodity.

 Wipers' first single, "Better Off Dead", was released in 1978 on Sage's own Trap Records.
 Sage wanted to make his own recordings and manufacture and run his own label without outside financing.
 In 1979, Sage approached several Portland punk bands (including Neo Boys, Sado-Nation and Stiphnoyds) and asked them to record singles for his new Trap label.
+However, he would eventually decide to record for Park Avenue Records, hoping to gain greater exposure this way.

 The Wipers first album, Is This Real?, was issued in January 1980 on Park Avenue Records, a label that the band hoped would gain them wider distribution.
 It was originally recorded on a 4-track in the band's rehearsal studio, but the label insisted that the band use a professional studio.
 Once released, the album gained a cult following, although the band was best known for their live shows around the Portland area.

-Henry left to join the Rats, and Koupal moved to Ohio.

 Later in 1980, Park Avenue released the Alien Boy EP, consisting of the title track and three demo outtakes.

-With the new rhythm section of bassist Brad Davidson and drummer Brad Naish (ex-Stiphnoyds), Wipers recorded a second album for Park Avenue, the last for that label.
+After the release of the album and the EP, Henry left to join the Rats, and Koupal moved to Ohio.
+Sage would rebuild the rhythm section with bassist Brad Davidson and drummer Brad Naish (ex-Stiphnoyds), Wipers recorded a second album for Park Avenue, the last for that label.
 Youth of America, released in 1981, contrasted with the short/fast punk songs of the time.
 According to Sage, this change of pace was a reaction against the punk trend of releasing short songs.
 The album was, according to Sage, not well received in the United States at the time of its release, though it did fare better in Europe.
 Along with other Wipers records, Youth of America came to be acknowledged as an important album in the development of American underground and independent rock movements of the early 80s.